-According to Quiggle, there’s been a steady increase in fraud cases since 2007 and 2008 as a result of the recession.
+According to Quiggle, there’s been a steady increase in fraud cases as a result of the recession.
 He says those ranged from policyholders torching cars or dumping them into lakes to collect auto insurance money, insured jewelry and sound systems reported missing, and false claims against renters insurance, homeowners insurance and fake health insurance claims from around the country.

 “Average consumers, mysterious disappearances and theft are the most popular schemes.
 It’s easy to say ‘someone stole my camera,’ or ‘I lost my watch at the beach.’
 These items can be expensive – and disappear very easily,” he says.

 And Quiggle adds that organized crime is often at the center of some of the most sophisticated scams.

 “Fake health insurance plans are also very popular with the struggling economy because people are desperate to get health coverage, and organized criminals are doing a very effective job selling bogus health insurance plans.
 It’s a coast-to-coast scam with thousands of people bilked,” Quiggle says.